Graduate Assistant Teaching Award

 A department, class or student in the nominee's class.
 Documentation may be compiled by the nominee, or the nominator, and forwarded.

-- nomination letter (limited to two pages).
-The best letters of nomination tend to include specific detail that supports the generalizations made about teaching excellence.
+- Nomination letter (limited to two pages).
+The best letters of nomination tend to include a specific detail that supports the generalizations made about teaching excellence.

 Additional helpful information for nominees include the following:

 - a list of courses taught.

 - evidence of multiple strategies for good classroom teaching.

 - assessment plans that demonstrate student learning.

 - any presentations relative to teaching methods.

 - statement of nominee's teaching philosophy.

 - any other evidence of distinguished teaching.

 The selection committee will consist of a subset of members from the Graduate Council.
 The selection committee will make a recommendation for the award to the Provost.